sugimotot/btsdoc-portal/developers/5_full-witness_nodes/active_witness.md

 #### Overview - Steps

-- Run a local (non block producing) full node
+- Run the Witness/Full Node on the network
 - Create a CLI wallet for the network
 - Import your account (and funds) into CLI wallet
 - Upgrade an account to a lifetime member
 - Register a new witness
 - Upvote the witness with our funds
-- Sign blocks
+- Configuration of the Witness Node
+- Verifying Block Production

 ### 1. Run the Witness/Full Node on the network
-We first run the witness node without block production and connect it to the P2P network with the following command:
+We first run the witness node *without block production* and connect it to the P2P network with the following command:

     $ programs/witness_node/witness_node --rpc-endpoint 127.0.0.1:8090

 This command opens a RPC port 8090 for *localhost* so that we can later connect the CLI wallet with it.
 After the network was synced and periodically receives new blocks from other participants, we can go on to the next step.

-### 2. Create a wallet
+### 2. Create a CLI wallet for the network
 We now open up the cli_wallet.
 The following command connects to our plain Witness (Fill) node:

     $ programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090